 Adam I. Juda

-Welcome to the Site of Adam Juda, currently a Product Management Director at Google, previously a PhD student at Harvard.
+Welcome to the Site of Adam Juda, currently a VP of Product Management at Google, previously a PhD student at Harvard.

 Hi there!
-This space is intended to be a more lasting resource for those who may be interested in me or my research.
+This space is intended to be a more lasting resource for those who may be interested in my prior research.